mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 1.  you need to install the IBM Blockchain Platform VS Code extension (see pre-requisites above).
 If you already had VS Code installed, you should check first that you have a supported version of VS Code for the extension (go to `Help` -> `Check for updates`).

-**Figure 1.
-Find and install the extension from VS Code marketplace**

     <img src="/img/tutorial1/installExtension.gif" title="install the extension" alt="Find the extension" />

 2. In VS Code, click on the `Extensions` icon on the sidebar (left) - then, in the search bar, type `IBM Blockchain Platform` and click on `Install`.
 You should see a status of "Installing" and eventually "Installed" -- click `reload` if prompted.

 ### Step 4.
 Open the commercial paper contract

 1. Still in VS Code, from the menu choose **File** > **Open Folder**, and select the `contracts` folder, after navigating to the `$HOME/fabric-samples/commercial-paper/organization/magnetocorp` directory.
 Click 'OK' to open it.
 Click 'Yes' if prompted to save this workspace configuration to a file.
 This is your top-level project folder for this tutorial.

-**Figure 2.
-Open the commercial paper sample project in VS Code**

     <img src="/img/tutorial1/papercontract.png" title="Open contract folder" alt="Open contract folder" />